You can translate the document:

 Image 7: Graphical join creation in Design Studio

-At the end of this step, you’ll have the training and test datasets ready to be imported into your preferred Machine Learning framework.
+At the end of this phase, you’ll have the training and test datasets ready to be used by your preferred Machine Learning framework.

 Machine Learning algorithm tuning, deployment and training

-Our training and test datasets are prepared as Denodo virtual views and ready to be fed into the Machine Learning algorithms that we want to tune and compare.
+Our training and test datasets are prepared as Denodo virtual views, and ready to be fed into the Machine Learning algorithms targeted for tuning and benchmarking.

-We may think of two types of machine learning frameworks based on the amount of data we are dealing with: single-machine frameworks, such as scikit-learn, for small to medium size data sets that fit in a single machine memory or distributed frameworks, such as Spark MLLib, for datasets that don’t fit in a single machine memory.
+We may consider two types of machine learning frameworks, based on the amount of data we are dealing with: single-machine frameworks, such as scikit-learn, for small to medium size data sets that fit in a single machine memory; or distributed frameworks, such as Spark MLLib, for datasets that don’t fit in a single machine memory.

 Single-machine frameworks:

-In this case we will need to retrieve and load in memory the training data from the appropriate Denodo virtual view via ODBC or JDBC protocols; once the data is loaded in memory we will not need to hit the Denodo data source again, unless we want to refresh the data.
-In the case we are using Python for algorithm tuning and training, there are various options to retrieve data from Denodo into Python (see reference below for more information).
+In this case we will need to retrieve and load (in memory) the training data from the appropriate Denodo virtual view, via ODBC or JDBC protocols; once the data is loaded in memory, we will not need to hit the Denodo data source again, unless we want to refresh the data.
+In case we are using Python for algorithm tuning and training, there are various options to retrieve data from Denodo into Python (see reference below for more information).

 Distributed frameworks: